ja0nz/bachelorarbeit/paper.md

 </shop-checkout>
 ```

-Yet already we see the simplicity arouse from web components as they persue a clear markup.
+Yet already we see the simplicity arouse from web components as they persue a clean markup.
 Each of the child components may act independently over other child nodes utilizing the **loose coupling principle**.
 Each child ships all the HTML, CSS and JS code needed to fulfil its work following the **high cohesion principle**.
 Each component may contain different views to accommodate different **bounded contexts resulting from different devices**.
 And last but not least, all of them communicate over an **unobtrusive message bus** via the service root component `<shop-checkout>`.

-Before diving deeper into implementation, its worth to clarify an **architectural pattern** behind components.
-Any reader of the paper came across ReactJS / Redux, the concept of components may look familiar.
+Before diving deeper into implementation, it is worth to clarify an **architectural pattern** behind components.
+To any reader of the paper who already came across React, the concept of components may look familiar.
 Dan Abramov, the creator of Redux, once defined a simple dichotomous pattern for creating UI components.

 Firstly, Abramov defined a pattern around **presentational components** only related with the concern about *how things look*.
-This component literally doesn't know anything about the service in question which makes the component highly flexible and reusable.
-They are controlled solely from the outside, receiving data and dispatching unbiased events on user interaction.[@Abramov2015] Most probably every presentational component embodies more HTML/CSS markup and less JS code.
-It should encapsulate its styles from bleeding out and protect its styles being overwritten.
-Furthermore, it may contain several templates to change it's look on different demands.
+This component literally does not know anything about the service in question which makes the component highly flexible and reusable.
+It is controlled solely from the outside, receiving data and dispatching unbiased events on user interaction.[@Abramov2015] Most probably every presentational component embodies more HTML/CSS markup and less JS code.
+It should encapsulate its styles from bleeding out and protect its styles from being overwritten.
+Furthermore, it may contain several templates to change its look on different demands.

-Secondly, Abramov described components he refers as **containers**.
-A container component is concerned with *how things work*.[@Abramov2015] Containers acts as invisible wrappers around presentational components acting in the sense of UNIX filters.
+Secondly, Abramov described components he refers to as **containers**.
+A container component is concerned with *how things work*.[@Abramov2015] Containers act as invisible wrappers around presentational components acting in the sense of UNIX filters.
 Their job is to fetch data from child nodes, aggregating events, interacting with the model and push state back to the presentational components.
 Consequently they might contain more JS and less if any HTML markup.
-We probably don't need to utilize Shadow DOM as no styles are involved.
+We probably do not need to utilize shadow DOM as no styles are involved.

-Last but not least, the pattern can expanded for illustrational purposes to **native components** which is every build-in HTMLElement like the HTMLButtonElement.
-Native components are mostly deep nested elements providing the actual functionality in the browser UI.
+Last but not least, the pattern can be expanded for illustrational purposes to **native components** such as every build-in HTMLElement like an ordinary HTMLButtonElement.
+Native components are mostly deeply nested elements providing the actual functionality in the browser UI.
 They are solely controllable and styleable from the outside and are therefore wrapped in presentational components and/or containers.

 Lets start the service description top-down beginning with the **service root container** managing the overall service.

 ## 4.1.
 Service root

 The root container `<shop-checkout>` is basically just an encapsulation layer in terms of service functionalities.
-Encapsulation of CSS won't be necessary at this point as no styling is involved.
-A simplified root container for the checkout might look like the following code snippet.
+Encapsulation of CSS will not be an issue at this point as no styling is involved.
+A simplified *root container* for the checkout might look like the following code snippet:

 ```html
 > shop-checkout.html